srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 # Object oriented programming
-- it is a programming paradigm like procedural programming paradigm.
+> it is a programming paradigm like procedural programming paradigm.

-## For ex:
+### For ex:
 to understand class object. take car as class and tata is brand model
 **attributes** are characteristics of car. eg: start, stop, speedup
 **methods** are abilities functionalities of car. eg: color, seat count

 ## Class
--template or blueprint for object (contains states & behaviour)
+> template or blueprint for object (contains states & behaviour)

 1. Nested class : A.B bObj = Aobj.new B();
 2. Nested static: A.B Bobj = new A.B();
 3. Anonymous : A obj = new A(){.........}

-**Steps to create immutable class**: class and variables are final, parameterized constructor, only getters no setters
+### Steps to create immutable class:
+> class and variables are final, parameterized constructor, only getters no setters

 Note: ClassNotFoundException=  while Class.forName() or loadClass()
 NoClassDefFoundError=class present in compiletime, but not in runtime

 ## Constructor
--intialize object, no return type, cannot make constructor final.
+> intialize object, no return type, cannot make constructor final.

 **super()** must call first line of child class constructor
 **this()** will call current class constructor

 ## Object
-instant of a class
+> instant of a class

 ```
 ClassName obj = new ClassName(); //
 LHS (heap) reference = RHS (stack) instance

 ```
+### Anonymous object
-**Anonymous object** : for one time use. new ClassName().functionName();
+> for one time use.

+new ClassName().functionName();
 new ClassName().variableName = value